-The largest eigenvalue of B corresponds to the smallest eigenvalue of L{sym} .
-Hence this gives us our first eigenvector that we are looking for.
-To find the next eigenvalues, we implemented the power method with deflation.
+The largest eigenvalue of B will correspond to the smallest eigenvalue of L{sym} .
+Hence this will give us our first eigenvector we are looking for.
+To find the next eigenvalues we need to implement the power method with deflation.
 But when using the power method on any symmetric matrix, the eigenvalues found are the largest ones in magnitude.
-Since we only want the first p largest we modify our B matrix to make B positive semidefinite which will shift all the eigenvalues to ensure they are positive and we then find the first p of them.
+Since we only want the first largest we modify our B matrix into to make B positive semidefinite which will shift all the eigenvalues to being positive and we can find the first k of them.
 To make B a positive semidefinite matrix, we create a new B, denoted B{mod} , such that